compileAI/tempo/README.md

 ## documentation

-- to be honest, I don't really know how the scheduling part of it works (the main scripts - scheduler.py, worker.py), I just ran both the files and one threw an error saying it was already working.
-I think you can also mess around in the UI or through the CLI and it's easy enough
+if you want to add a new activity to the workflow, you need to update the worker:

+- you can list the existing workers running by doing `ps aux | grep worker` (assuming it is still called worker.py)
+- you can then kill the existing ones through: `pkill -SIGTERM -f "python worker.py"`
+- finally, schedule the new one through: `nohup python worker.py >> logs/worker.log 2>&1 &`

-- to view the UI on local you can run this: `ssh -N -L localhost:8080:localhost:8080 root@100.87.99.101`
+to view the UI on local you can run this: `ssh -N -L localhost:8080:localhost:8080 root@100.87.99.101`, and then open localhost:8080 on your computer

-- if you want to re-trigger it (because it failed and needs to be re-run), you can terminate it in the UI and then use `temporal schedule trigger --schedule-id daily-article-gen-workflow` (assuming that id is correct) in the CLI
+if you want to re-trigger it (because it failed and needs to be re-run), you can terminate it in the UI and then use `temporal schedule trigger --schedule-id daily-article-gen-workflow` (assuming that id is correct) in the CLI

-- to execute an already existing workflow use 'temporal workflow execute --workflow-id article-gen-instance-2025-07-25T09:00:00Z --type ArticleGenWorkflow --task-queue default' in the CLI where the workflow id is the workflow id of the already scheduled run
+to execute an already existing workflow use `temporal workflow execute --workflow-id article-gen-instance-2025-07-25T09:00:00Z --type ArticleGenWorkflow --task-queue default` in the CLI where the workflow id is the workflow id of the already scheduled run